SaraMagdy94/-NeighborhoodMap/README.md

 # React Neighborhood Map
--The project is part of Udacity FEND Program.
+The project is part of Udacity FEND Program.
 This is app allows you to search for Flower-Shop in Cairo, Egypt.
 In this project I used Foursquare API to get list of the places and Google Maps API to display places on the neghborhood map.
 ## How To Run App in your PC ( For Developers )

 - Clone this repo or just download it to your computer